egberts/tls-ca-manage/README.md

   * 4096, 2048, 1024, 521, 512, 384, 256, 224, 192, 128
  * No root account required (enforces **`ssl-cert`** supplemental group)

+# Why Did I Make This?

+Bash!
+Flexible!
+Wrapping complex OpenSSL commands to a simple function call.

+There are OpenSSL encryption options that don't play well with other digest or bitsize settings.
+It started out with parameter validation and explicitly telling you what options you can used with which (none of that man pages and connecting the dots there).

+## Nested CA
+File organization for nested CAs also come in two flavors:
+* flat
+* nested-tree

+At first, I defaulted it to this nested-tree because OpenSSL team seems to like this, until a new layout came along.

+## New Directory Layout
+Later, I ran into an awesome [webpage](https://pki-tutorial.readthedocs.io/en/latest/expert/index.html#)  on Expert PKI (diagram and all).
+But I noticed the new directory layout (diametrically different than traditional OpenSSL directory layout).
+I'm  going to call it the 'centralized' directory layout.

+I too incorporated the new centralized directory layout into this `tls-ca-manage.sh` tool.
+It could do either approach.
+I defaulted it to the new centralized ones.

+# OpenSSL limitation
+Even with a carefully crafted OpenSSL configuration file, it is a hair-pulling experience to use the command line (especially 6-month later when you forget all those little things).

+It is so bad that even EasyRSA has a problem staying current with the OpenSSL versions.
+I wanted to avoid all that dependency of OpenSSL version (after starting with its v1.1.1, due to introduction of `openssl genpkey` command).

 # Syntax
+So, to make it easy, the syntax is about the CA node itself.
+A simple filename for a simple CA node.
+That's how simple it should be.
 ```
 tls-ca-manage.sh
     [ --help|-h ]